Recommended Reading:

 Tips!

-Today, Chicha-de Maíz is often flavoured using various essences, such as banana essence or raspberry essence.
+Today, Chicha de Maíz is often flavored using various essences, such as banana essence or raspberry essence.